 And… if you want to know why it is much easier if you can see these issues as they happen.
 Finding out 3 months down the road only further contributes to this problem and allows for the waters to be muddied by a number of competing caveats.

-Calculating the losses can be eye-opening
+Calculating the Loses can be Eye-Opening

-It’s intuitive – you know you’re losing money but it’s usually more than what people think.
+It’s intuitive – you know you’re losing money, but it’s usually more than what people think.
 However, this is the most innocuous example.
 Most people inherently know this is happening to some degree.

 The real silent killer is…

-If a machine should produce 10 parts a minute but instead it’s doing 9 then you have to run the machine X minutes longer to get the same production out of it.
+If a machine should produce 10 parts a minute but instead it’s only producing 9 then you have to run the machine X minutes longer to get the same production out of it.
 This time is worth money as well.

 What’s more, this form of waste could end up costing you more over the long haul because you are aware when a machine is not running but you are not aware of the cost of a machine underproducing.